tomduncalf/blog/content/posts/setting-up-typescript-and-react.md

     src/index.tsx(5,26): error TS2304: Cannot find name 'require'.
     ```

     This is because Typescript doesn't know what `require` means.
-There are a few ways round this, for example installing the `node` or `requirejs` type definitions, but the one recommended at https://github.com/TypeStrong/ts-loader#loading-other-resources-and-code-splitting which plays nicely with CSS modules is to create your own declaration for `require` — this also gives me the opportunity to demonstrate how we can create our own local type definitions for libraries!
+There are a few ways round this, for example installing the `node` or `requirejs` type declarations, but the one recommended at https://github.com/TypeStrong/ts-loader#loading-other-resources-and-code-splitting which plays nicely with CSS modules is to create your own declaration for `require` — this also gives me the opportunity to demonstrate how we can create our own local type declarations for libraries!

     It's up to you where you would like to keep your local type declarations, but I would suggest a top-level directory named `type-declarations`.
-If you are using the default `exclude` pattern for `tsconfig.json`, any `*.ts` files in your entire project except those in `node_modules` will automatically be included in the compilation, so we don't need to tell Typescript where we have put the declarations.
+If you are using the default `exclude` pattern for `tsconfig.json`, any `*.ts` files in your entire project except those in `node_modules` will automatically be included in the compilation, so we don't need to explicitly tell Typescript where we have put the declarations.

-    A type declaration file has the extension `.d.ts`, and can declare types either globally or inside a named module scope (which is how most third party library definitions are written, so they only come into scope when imported).
-Details of how type declarations work is beyond the scope of this guide, but for now **create a file named `require.d.ts` in your `type-declarations` directory** with the following contents:
+    A type declaration file has the extension `.d.ts`, and can declare types either globally or inside a named module scope (which is how most third party library definitions are written, so the types only come into scope when the module is imported).
+Details of how type declarations work is beyond the scope of this guide, but for now **create a file named `require.d.ts` in a directory called `type-declarations` in the project root** with the following contents:

     ```
     declare var require: {